Burke Boxes include museum-quality objects and artifacts, as well as activities that can be tailored to many different ages and interests.

 Can I change or cancel my reservation?

-Yes, if you are unable to pick-up or return a Burke Box on the scheduled date, or need to change or cancel a reservation, please call the Education office at 206.543.5591 as soon as possible.
+If you are unable to pick-up or return a Burke Box on the scheduled date, or need to change or cancel a reservation, please email Burke Education at firstname.lastname@example.org.

 Cancellations must be made a minimum of two weeks before the scheduled ship or pick-up date for a refund.
-Cancellations made with less than two weeks’ notice will be charged the full rental fee.
+No refunds will be given on cancellations made with less than two weeks’ notice.

 More Burke Boxes